ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models

-Four our case study, we define a set of basic rewrite rules for arithmetic expressions (ones with addition, subtraction, multiplication, and division).
-The full set of rules can be found in Appendix \ref{app:egraphs_results}.
+For our case study, we define a set of basic rewrite rules for arithmetic expressions (ones with addition, subtraction, multiplication, and division; see \Cref{app:egraphs_results} for the full set of rules).
+We then use the egglog library~\cite{egglog} to build an e-graph. \toolname then enforces the constraint that the output of an LM must be a program stored by this e-graph---i.e., \toolname guarantees that the output term is equivalent up to rewrite.

-The set of terms an e-graph represents forms a regular tree language that can be reprsented by a finite tree automaton \cite{suciu2025semantic}, a property that comes very handy when building a semantic pruner whose goal is to only keep terms that appear in such an automaton.
+Importantly, the set of terms an e-graph represents forms a regular tree language that can be represented by a finite tree automaton \cite{suciu2025semantic}.
+We use this property to build a semantic pruner whose goal is to only keep terms that appear in the automaton.
 In particular, we syntactically convert the automaton corresponding to the e-graph into a corresponding \code{ProgramSpace} coterm.
 Then we can define a function \code{intersectSpaces} to filter out non-equivalent programs from the prefix space.

 While e-graphs can easily deal with let-free expressions, we need some extra care to make sure that let-expressions are taken into account by the e-graph.
 To handle let expressions, our pruner adopts a simple strategy: if we have not finished generating a let binding, we do not prune any programs---no matter what expression the let binds a variable to, we can always avoid using the variable in the final expression.
 If a let expression space contains a complete binding of form $x = e_1$ where $e_1$ is a complete expression (i.e., the LLM has generated a let binding), then we update the current e-graph with an additional rewrite rule $e_1 \to x$.
-When generating the last expression under the let expression with use the semantic pruner induced by this new e-graph.
-The psuedocode for our checker is shown below:
+When generating the last expression under the let expression, we use the semantic pruner induced by this new e-graph.
+The pseudocode for our checker is shown below: